IntersectMBO/cardano-node/doc/reference/tx-metadata.md

 To create a transaction with specified metadata, run this command:

-`cabal exec cardano-cli -- shelley transaction build-raw`
+`cabal exec cardano-cli -- transaction build-raw`

 Shelley transactions can be created with the following options: